-- learners attending private schools,

-- · learners in pre and after school activities or children in nursery education

-- learners/students aged 16 and over.
+- learners in pre and after school activities or children in nursery education - learners/students aged 16 and over.

-5.2 Access to Welsh Medium Education Provision
+5.2 Access to Welsh-medium Education Provision

-Free home to school transport is available to learners of statutory school age attending Welsh medium provision who meet the criteria as above and outlined in our general policy.
+Free home to school transport is available to learners of statutory school age attending Welsh-medium provision who meet the criteria as above and outlined in our general policy.